 8.8.8.8 via 192.168.12.1 dev ens0 src 192.168.12.7 uid 0

 The external IP address (also known as the public IP address) is used to identify your device on the Internet.
-This IP address is routed across the Internet and assigned by your Internet Service Provider (ISP).
+This IP address is routed on the Internet and is assigned by your Internet service provider (ISP).

-Curl is a command line tool for passing data using URLs.
-It can be used to contact web services to obtain your public IP address, such as ifconfig.me.
+Curl is a command line tool for transferring data using URLs.
+It can be used to access web services to obtain your public IP address, such as ifconfig.me.

 Run the command in the terminal: